DevArrowsmith/platformer-00/README.md

 I wanted to try making a game with an event loop and basic physics.
 I used [this tutorial](https://www.educative.io/edpresso/how-to-make-a-simple-platformer-using-javascript) to create the basic game, then I added some elements of my own.
 You can play the game [here](https://devarrowsmith.github.io/platformer-00/).
+The game is not yet responsive and only works on desktop devices.

 ---